NorddeutscherRundfunk/teamcity-jwt-plugin/README.md

 Can be used to authenticate to GCP or AWS without the need of Vault or generating static SA keys.

-- Enable Build Feature "JWT" on you favourite build
+- Enable Build Feature "JWT" on your favourite build
 - Environment variables will be set:
   - JWT: JSON web token
   - JWK: JSON web key